eunjung31/eunjung31.github.io/_projects/5_project.md

 * [Epitran](http://www.lrec-conf.org/proceedings/lrec2018/pdf/890.pdf), G2P for Many Languages

-We are currently advancing research on a universal phone recognizer as a follow-up study to *Allosaurus*, aiming to expand its capabilities and applications. :mouse:
+We are currently advancing research on a universal phone recognizer as a follow-up study to *Allosaurus*, aiming to expand its capabilities and applications. :mouse2: